 Getting Physical What happens after you’ve done all that descending?
 In this case, what goes down, must go back up.
 There are no elevators in the jungle (unless you’re on the Jurassic Park set), and thus comes the most physical part of the tour.
 You’ll take what we refer to as “The Stairmaster,” a length of paths and series of steps cut into the earthen forest trails leading back to the top of the ridge.
 There’s no hurry; you can take your time, stop, rest, and hold on to the ropes, branches and roots that are there to help you steady and pull yourself along.
 The trail is green, cool, shady and fragrant, and alive with the sounds of nature.
 Keep your heart pumping–or not.
 Get out your camera, or just take in the view.
 It’s totally up to you during this equivalent of about four flights of stairs.
 Call us to ask your specific questions about what it’s like to walk down a tropical waterfall in a rainforest on Maui.
 Spoiler alert: It’s not horrible.

 Best Bets For Good Times DO try to relax.
-Take photos and videos for sharing later.
+Take photos and for sharing later.
 DON’T worry about being inexperienced.
-We cater to people who don’t do this every day; that’s why the very best in the business are on the team.
+We cater to people who don’t do this every day.
 DO listen up, look around, laugh out loud.
 You can do this!